Table of Contents

 A simplified view of eligibility for 2018 is as follows.
 Single, elderly state residents qualify if their countable monthly income is less than $1,235 per month or annually less than $14,820.
 However, there are exceptions and persons with incomes over that amount can still be eligible.
 A married couple with both spouses applying for the program are permitted monthly income of $1,664, which is equal to $20,184 annually.
 However, there are exceptions, and persons with incomes over the above stated amounts can still be eligible.

 There are also “countable asset” limits.
 Assets include essentially all of one’s resources except their home, vehicle and certain other small personal items, such as engagement and wedding rings.
-In 2019, the asset limits remain unchanged at $2,000 for an individual and $3,000 for a couple.
+In 2019, the asset limits remain unchanged from 2017, at $2,000 for an individual and $3,000 for a couple.